prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 (Note: This section is only for better understanding, feel free to skip it.)

-Before jumping into the code lets find out which rostopics we need to publish.
+Before jumping into the code lets find out which rostopics we need to publish to.
+In a new terminal window type,

 {{< highlight bash >}}
   $ roslaunch mushr_mujoco_ros two_cars.launch
 {{< / highlight >}}

-Open a new terminal window, and type the folloing.
+Open a new terminal window, and type the following.

 {{< highlight bash >}}
  $ rostopic list -v